audreyfeldroy/cookiecutter-pypackage/docs/prompts.rst

     Whether to use PyPI deployment with Travis.

 command_line_interface
     Whether to create a console script using Click.
-Console script entry point will match the project_slug.
+Console script entry point will match the github_repository.
 Options: ['Click', "No command-line interface"]